columbia/pickleball/evaluation/README.md

 If you choose to evaluate on the abridged models, change the `BENIGN_MODELS` value to point to the `benign-abridged` directory.

+Our scripts and docker-compose configuration use these environment variables to mount the datasets into the docker containers.

 4. Build all docker containers.